 - The ACA also made individual insurance guaranteed issue regardless of medical history, and created subsidies to make premiums affordable for low and middle-income enrollees.
 Eligibility to remain on a parent’s health plan or purchase student health insurance through a university does not eliminate eligibility for subsidies in the exchange.

-- The ACA called for the expansion of Medicaid, and 29 states plus Washington, DC have expanded Medicaid coverage to adults with incomes up to 138 percent of the poverty level (currently a little over $16,000 a year for a single individual).
+- The ACA called for the expansion of Medicaid, and 31 states plus the District of Columbia have expanded Medicaid coverage to adults with incomes up to 138 percent of the poverty level (currently a little over $16,000 a year for a single individual).
 Thus Medicaid is available for many students with limited incomes, thanks to the ACA.

 - Many universities offer student health insurance plans.
 These plans are now regulated by the ACA, so they cover the ten essential health benefits with no annual or lifetime benefit maximums.
 (Note that not all plans marketed to students are considered “student health plans” in the eyes of the law.
 For example, a short-term policy that’s advertised as “perfect for students” wouldn’t have to be ACA-compliant.)